Grymskvll/Gatherer-Elysium/README.md

 # Gatherer-Elysium
 A 100% accurate and complete* Gatherer file for Elysium vanilla WoW realms.
+For a version of Gatherer that fixes Night Dragons and Whipper Roots not appearing, check https://github.com/Grymskvll/Gatherer-FelwoodFix

 **WARNING**
 **This file does NOT go in the Interface\Addons folder.**